monsoonmaelstrom/book2/book2.md

 When I do, I feel her begin to pull energy into herself.
 I was hoping to end this before she had a chance to use any magic.
 I twist the knife as I move, then yank it out as I slide around behind her.
 Once behind her, I drive both knives into her throat from opposite sides, and release them as she falls to her knees, with blood pulsing darkly from the wounds around each knife.

 “Fuck,” I mutter softly as I remove the knives and the pulsing blood ebbs to a slow trickle.
 I wait until I’m reasonably sure she’s gone, and then I plunge a knife into her heart for good measure.
-I’ve survived wounds I shouldn’t have been able to before, so I see no reason to chance her doing the same, however unlikely.
+I’ve survived wounds I shouldn’t have been able to before, so I see no reason to chance her doing the same, however unlikely it may be.

 I wrap my fingers around her wrist searching for a pulse.
 When I’ve counted to two hundred without feeling one.
 I wipe my knives off on her clothes as best I can before sheathing them and rising to my feet.